 Accommodations in a Mobile Tent Camp (B,L,D)

 As we move from our first camp of three nights to our second camp, there are several routes we can take to traverse the park.
-Depending on what we have already seen at Nxamaseri Lodge at the start, we may enjoy a morning boat trip from Xakanaxa.
+Depending on what we have already seen, we may enjoy a morning boat trip from Xakanaxa.
 Tall papyrus and reeds line the channel and we often have Elephant feeding on the river margin.
 We watch for a deep-water tolerant antelope, the Sitatunga.
 And we listen for Chirping Cisticola and on an island lunch stop, have a chance at seeing the rare Pel’s Fishing Owl.

 Accommodations in a Mobile Tent Camp (B,L,D)